The Devil Comes Courting

 “‘I tripped’ won’t explain this!”

-Thing number one: her eyelashes.
-They were long and black, framing dark, wide eyes that were looking at him.
-Thing number two: her nose.
+Thing number one: Her eyelashes.
+They were long and black, framing large, dark eyes that were looking at him.
+Thing number two: Her nose.
 It was wide and small.
-Thing number three: her skin.
+Thing number three: Her skin.
 She was browner than the average Englishwoman even beneath that bonnet, possibly because she was not the average Englishwoman.
 She wasn’t any kind of Englishwoman at all.

 Her hair was dark and glossy, what he could see of it.
 Her cheekbones were soft and tilted, the planes of her face smooth.
-She had a silver locket about her neck, with some ornate animal figure pressed on it.
+She had a silver locket about her neck.
 She sounded English.
-She dressed like the English.
+She dressed like she was English.
 But if he’d encountered her in a Chinese robe, he would have thought her a native.

-She was also, inexplicably, brandishing what looked like a rounded, broken cage of bamboo, which contained a tiny bamboo version of the wheel that he might have expected to find on a paddle steamer.
+She was also inexplicably brandishing what looked like a rounded, broken cage of bamboo that contained a tiny bamboo version of the sort of wheel he might have expected to find on a paddle steamer.

 “You’re right.”
 He blinked at her. “‘I tripped’ won’t explain that.
 What is that?”

-“My bustle,” she said mournfully.
+“My bustle.”
+She sounded as if a tragedy had occurred.
 “Maybe?
 I had this idea, you see, because my real bustle is made of horsehair and it’s so dreadfully hot.”

 “Hot.”
-He couldn’t take his eyes off her, now that he’d looked.
+He couldn’t take his eyes off her now that he’d looked.
 That little locket nestled right above her cleavage, drawing his eyes away from her bamboo…bustle?
 There was something engraved on the silver jewelry.
 Maybe a dog?
-He couldn’t tell, and he was afraid to draw nearer.
+He couldn’t tell, and he was hesitant to draw nearer.